reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 # SET "NODE_ENV=production" && npm start
 ```

 Congratulations!
-You now have a production server for this app!
+You now have a basic production server for this app!

 If we had the time in this tutorial, we could use the `WebpackDevServer`
 API in a JavaScript file instead of the CLI in an npm script and then